-Oliver Hauser is a researcher, educator, consultant, speaker and non-executive director with expertise in economics, leadership and artificial intelligence (AI).
+Professor Oliver Hauser is a researcher and policy advisor with expertise in economics, public policy, and artificial intelligence (AI).

-Professor Hauser is both an academic and practitioner with roles in the private, public and third sectors: He is Professor of Economics and Deputy Director at the Institute for Data Science & Artificial Intelligence at the University of Exeter, Faculty Affiliate at Harvard University, Senior Specialist Advisor in the Evaluation Task Force in the UK Cabinet Office, and an advisor to several multinational firms, start-ups and charities.
+Professor Hauser is a Professor of Economics and the Deputy Director at the Institute for Data Science & Artificial Intelligence at the University of Exeter, Faculty Affiliate at the Harvard Kennedy School, Senior Advisor in the Evaluation Task Force in the UK Cabinet Office and H.M.
+Treasury, and a Fellow of the Royal Economic Society.

 Welcome to my website!

-I am Professor of Economics at the University of Exeter, where I am also Deputy Director (and formerly interim Co-Director) of the Institute for Data Science and Artificial Intelligence and Faculty Affiliate at the Centre for Leadership.
-In addition, I am a Faculty Affiliate at the Harvard University Sustainability, Transparency and Accountability Research Initiative, and a UKRI Future Leaders Fellow leading the ambitious £1.4m BIG IDEAs project.
+I am a Professor of Economics at the University of Exeter, where I am also Deputy Director (and formerly interim Co-Director) of the Institute for Data Science and Artificial Intelligence.
+In addition, I am a Faculty Affiliate at the Harvard Kennedy School, as well as a UKRI Future Leaders Fellow leading the ambitious BIG IDEAs Initiative, and an inaugural Fellow of the Royal Economic Society.
 I am associated with MIT’s J-PAL Initiative and the University of Vienna’s Center for Experimental Economics.

-In the corporate sector, I am Academic Advisor to MoreThanNow, a behavioural science consultancy; academic associate of the Behavioural Insights Team, the original “nudge unit”; and an advisory board member of MeVitae.
-I have advised and consulted for Fortune 500, FTSE 100 and other listed companies on leadership, organisational change and AI.
+I am also academic advisor to MoreThanNow, a behavioural science consultancy; academic associate of the Behavioural Insights Team, the original “nudge unit”; an expert member of the Slack AI Workforce Lab member; and an advisory board member of MeVitae.
+I have advised and consulted for governments in the UK, US, and Australia, and several Fortune 500, FTSE 100 and other listed companies.

 Background and scientific achievements: